meumobi/meumobi.github.io/_posts/2016-03-13-get-realtime-stock-quotes-yahoo-finance-api.md

 There are plenty of [Online Services to get quotes](http://www.programmableweb.com/news/96-stocks-apis-bloomberg-nasdaq-and-etrade/2013/05/22), but I don't know any free and stable.

-[openexchangerates](https://openexchangerates.org/) seems a low cost and simple to integrate solution.
-Let me know on comment if you have suggestions.
+[openexchangerates](https://openexchangerates.org/) seems simple to integrate and has an affordable price.

+Let me know on comment if you have other suggestions.